GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Description

 Create a new Dataform _Repository_, update its settings to use the `BQ DWH Dataform Service Account`, _override_ workspace compilation settings to ensure that _Project ID_ points to your project.
-Then link it to [this Github repository](https://github.com/meken/gcp-dataform-bqdwh.git), using HTTPS as the protocol and the provided `git-secret` as the secret to connect.
+Then link it to [this Github repository](https://github.com/meken/gcp-dataform-bqdwh.git), using `HTTPS` as the protocol, `main` as the _Default branch name_ and the provided `git-secret` as the secret to connect.

 After configuring the Dataform repository, create a new _Development Workspace_, solve any errors and execute the pipeline with the tag `staging`.
 Once you have a successful run, commit your changes.